ainochu/subscription-service/README.md

 ### Spring Boot Framework
 It's basically a suite, pre-configured, pre-sugared set of frameworks/technologies to reduce boiler plate configuration providing you the shortest way to have a Spring web application up and running with smallest line of code/configuration out-of-the-box.
-Used for create a simple RESTful application up and running with almost zero configuration. http://projects.spring.io/spring-boot/
+Used to create a simple RESTful application up and running with almost zero configuration. http://projects.spring.io/spring-boot/

 ### SpringFox
 Automated JSON API documentation for API's built with Spring.
-Used for create the subscription-service documentation. https://github.com/springfox/springfox
+Used for creating the subscription-service documentation. https://github.com/springfox/springfox

 ### Orika